tbensky/3dprinted-mask/README.md

    <img src="https://github.com/tbensky/3dprinted-mask/blob/master/button_hole.JPG">
 </p>

 With the T-shaped adaptor and the button hole elastic, attachment and adjustment is very easy.
-(You’ll need four adapters that fit into the mask’s existing holes (with a dab of super glue or hot glue from a glue gun) to hold them.
+You’ll need four such adapters that fit into the mask’s existing holes (with a dab of super glue or hot glue from a glue gun) to hold them.
 This will be an additional 3D print job, with a print of 4 of them taking 45 min.
-No supports are needed, and we used 10% infill..
+No supports are needed, and we used 10% infill.